-What you say when you ask for money largely determines whether or not you’ll get a donation.
+What you say when you ask for donations largely determines whether or not you’ll get any money.

 Bore people or make your request confusing, and the answer likely will be ‘no,’ though you won’t ever hear that from a donor.
 They simply won’t respond.